stephenbuck/skillbase/README.md

 **Frontend**

-The frontend application is built as a single-page application (SPA) using the React framework and the MaterialUI library.
+The frontend application is built as a single-page application (SPA) written using Typescript and the React and several other frameworks.

 **Documentation**